thekitchen-pot/thekitchen-pot/src/content/blog/how-to-season-stainless-steel-pans.md

 ---
+excerpt: Transform your stainless steel pan with this ultimate seasoning guide!
+  4 expert-approved steps to guarantee a durable cooking surface and enhance cooking performance.
+showTableOfContents: true
+authorId: kitchenpot1
 title: How to Season Stainless Steel Pans - The Ultimate Guide (4 Steps)
+source: How To
 slug: how-to-season-stainless-steel-pans
 pubDate: 2020-09-09
 modDate: 2025-02-15
+image: src/content/blog/images/how-to-season-a-stainless-steel-pan.jpg
+category: How To Guides
 author: Boniface Muriuki
-authorBio: >-
-  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
-He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
-He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: kitchenpot1
 authorImage: /images/authors/chris-thompson.png
-authorImageAlt: kitchenpot1
-image: src/content/blog/images/how-to-season-a-stainless-steel-pan.jpg
 coverAlt: How to Season Stainless Steel Pans - The Ultimate Guide (4 Steps)
-description: >-
-  When using your stainless steel pans for the first time, it's important to season them to enhance their performance and prevent food from sticking.
-  Follow the step-by-step guide provided in this article to make seasoning your pans a breeze.
-By regularly seasoning your stainless
 tags:
   - ceramic-vs-stainless-steel-cookware
   - copper-pans
   - seasoning-copper-pans
-category: How To Guides
-seo: >-
+authorImageAlt: kitchenpot1
+description: When using your stainless steel pans for the first time, it's important to season them to enhance their performance and prevent food from sticking.
+Follow the step-by-step guide provided in this article to make seasoning your pans a breeze.
+By regularly seasoning your stainless
-  If you're looking for a comprehensive guide on how to season stainless steel pans, then we've got you covered.
+seo: If you're looking for a comprehensive guide on how to season stainless steel pans, then we've got you covered.
 Read on for the details.
+authorBio: Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
+He has excelled in developing unique recipes and influencing the menu at the restaurant.
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
 ---

 When using your stainless steel pans for the first time, you should season it to achieve optimal performance.
 Seasoning will keep your food from sticking to the pan, which will improve your cooking experience significantly.